 7. PET ARTIST Dog Weight Pulling Harness

-Compared to standard walking harnesses, this model prioritizes strength and support for training.
-The tradeoff is that it's bulkier and may be overbuilt for casual walks.
+Compared to standard walking harnesses, this model is built for strength and durability in demanding scenarios.
+The tradeoff is that it’s less versatile for casual walks and may be overbuilt for everyday use.

 8. PetSafe Easy Walk Harness Pull-Free